AbdullA-Ababakre/open-blog/React/performance.md

 #### [React.pureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent)

-if we check all the components ,we do not need to write shouldComponentUpdate , there is easier way to write ,it is React.pureComponent.
+if we check all the props ,we do not need to write shouldComponentUpdate , there is easier way to write ,it is React.pureComponent.

 React.PureComponent is similar to React.Component.
 The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.